Getting a Police Mortgage

 They’ll get an accurate depiction of your finances and then:

 - Recommend which lender to apply to.
-Through experience, a broker will already know the lenders offering the best deals for those in roles such as police officers, including those open to any potential red flags on your application such as bad credit.
+Through experience, a broker will know the lenders offering the best deals for those in roles such as police officers, including those open to any potential red flags on your application, such as bad credit.

 Eligibility criteria for police officers

-As with any mortgage applicant, lenders will be looking at a variety of factors when considering whether or not to lend to you.
-One thing already working in your favour is your job type; a more reliable and employed role can help to mitigate any risk factors in other areas.
+As with any mortgage applicant, lenders will consider various factors when deciding whether or not to lend to you.
+One thing already working in your favour is your job type; a more reliable and employed role can help mitigate any risk factors in other areas.

 Most lenders will also consider:

-- How much you earn: Some lenders require borrowers to be earning a minimum amount.
+- How much you earn: Some lenders require borrowers to earn a minimum amount.

-- Whether you have any bad credit or bad debt: Either of these can paint you as a high risk borrower but don’t always mean an automatic rejection.
+- Whether you have bad credit or bad debt: Either of these can paint you as a high-risk borrower, but they don’t always mean an automatic rejection.
 It’s best to consult a broker should either of these be a factor for you.

 - Your age: Most lenders will accept applications from people as young as 18 but may have maximum age limits such as 75 or 85.

-- The type of property you’re planning to purchase: Anything considered outside the ordinary is deemed as riskier and could impact your application.
+- The type of property you plan to purchase: Anything considered outside the ordinary is considered riskier and could impact your application.

 Speak to a broker experienced in mortgages for police officers